rsunderscore/rs_blog/spanish_nlp.md

 ```

 ## Results
+Examining the text of 51 unique articles yielded 12397 words, 4568 of which were unique.
+The most frequent word was 'imagen' (image) that appeared 84 times, país (country) came second with 73 occurrences, and año (year) was third with 71.
+If you want to tune you vocabulary to recent spanish news the top 50 words you should learn are: 'imagen', 'país', 'año', 'persona', 'mundo', 'recibir', 'querer', 'pasar', 'vida', 'hora', 'llegar', 'isla', 'humano', 'gobierno', 'explicar', 'encontrar', 'problema', 'historia', 'contenido', 'libro', 'talibán', 'médico', 'descarga', 'tipo', 'deber', 'cuerpo', 'internet', 'puerto', 'luz', 'interesar', 'activa él', 'alimento', 'notificación', 'perdertir', 'versión', 'app', 'mujer', 'idea', 'parecer', 'hombre', 'forma', 'siglo', 'dejar', 'mirar', 'contar', 'seguir', 'permitir', 'grupo', 'señalar', 'tratar'.

 ## other things I could do
 * ignore words that generally look like their english counterparts – if we could intuitively discern the meaning of the word it need not be on our vocab list for study.
 * Compare text corpus between sites – maybe BBC Mundo tends to use easier words than the local newspaper in panama
 * run a classification analysis on the news articles – can I accurately identify articles that will appear in sub-topic sites linked at the top of the page?
 * Test the speed of the efficiency SpaCy module vs the accuracy one
+* remove quoted phrases – these could be in another language (e.g. song titles, book titles, publications, etc)